-Vivek Tanneeru is a Portfolio Manager at Matthews and manages the firm's Emerging Markets Sustainable Future, Emerging Markets Discovery, and Emerging Markets Small Companies Strategies.
+Vivek Tanneeru is a Portfolio Manager at Matthews.
 Prior to joining Matthews in 2011, Vivek was an Investment Manager on the Global Emerging Markets team of Pictet Asset Management in London.
 While at Pictet, he also worked on the firm's Global Equities team, managing Japan and Asia ex Japan markets.
 Before earning his M.B.A. from the London Business School in 2006, Vivek was a Business Systems Officer at The World Bank and served as a Consultant at Arthur Andersen Business Consulting and Citicorp Infotech Industries.
 He interned at Generation Investment Management while studying for his M.B.A.
 Vivek received his Master's in Finance from the Birla Institute on Technology & Science in India.
 He is fluent in Hindi and Telugu.
-Vivek has been a Portfolio Manager of the Matthews Emerging Markets Sustainable Future Fund since its inception in 2015, of the Matthews Emerging Markets Small Companies Fund since 2020, and of the Matthews Emerging Markets Sustainable Future Active ETF and Matthews Emerging Markets Discovery Active ETF since their inception in 2023.
+Vivek has been a Portfolio Manager of the Matthews Emerging Markets Sustainable Future Fund since its inception in 2015, of the Matthews Emerging Markets Small Companies Fund since 2020, and of the Matthews Emerging Markets Emerging Markets Discovery Active ETF since their inception in 2023.